concord-consortium/shutterbug/README.md

     # Without a complete set of S3 credentials, Shutterbug
     # Places images in a temporary directory where
-    # you will LOOSE your images...
+    # you will LOSE your images...
     use Shutterbug::Rackapp do |config|
       config.uri_prefix = "http://<your app name>.herokuapp.com/"
       config.path_prefix = "/shutterbug"